-- It is not the consequence of poor parenting or bad behavior. - It is not the result of personal weakness or deficits in personality - It is not the manifestation of malevolent spiritual intent - Only in exceptional cases is it caused by nutritional factors - It is not caused by poverty.
+- It is not the consequence of poor parenting or bad behaviour - It is not the result of personal weakness or deficits in personality - It is not the manifestation of malevolent spiritual intent - Only in exceptional cases is it caused by nutritional factors - It is not caused by poverty

-How is the brain involved?
+How is the Brain Involved?

-- The brain is made up of: cells, connection amongst the cells and various neurochemicals - The neurochemicals provide a means for the different parts of the brain to communicate - Different parts of the brain are primarily responsible for doing different things (eg: movement) - Most things a brain does depends on many different parts of the brain working together in a network
+- The brain is made up of: cells, connections amongst the cells and various neurochemicals - The neurochemicals provide a means for the different parts of the brain to communicate - Different parts of the brain are primarily responsible for doing different things (e.g. movement) - Most things a brain does depends on many different parts of the brain working together in a network